jojijacobk/JavaScript-Knowledge/Object-&-Prototype.md

 # Types

--   6 Primary Types are there in javascript language
+-   6 Primary Types are there in JavaScript language
     -   5 are primitives - string, number, boolean, null, undefined
         -   null - isn't object, its a bug
     -   6th is  Object